radixdlt/babylon-ledger-app/README.md

 The code in this branch contains following changes:
 - Separation of the UI components.
 This is necessary for the future implementation of the Stax device support.
 - (WIP) Fixes for UI according to the comments from Ledger team:
+  - Dashboard icon position (should be at the right)
+  - Double press on "Done" for verify address action
+  - No right arrow on the Nano S+/X on the "Review Transaction" screen
+  - Missing icon on Nano S+/X on the "Blond signing.." screen

 ## Build